SciKit-Surgery/scikit-surgerytutorial02/doc/09_Releaseing.rst

 The readme.rst file will function as the title page of your module.
 It should provide enough information to make it clear what the module is intended to do and how to use it.
-The SNAPPY python template will have created a readme.rst file, but this will need updating with information on your module.
+The SciKit-Surgery python template will have created a readme.rst file, but this will need updating with information on your module.
 If you're looking for inspiration checkout out the readme for `scikit-surgery-sphere-fitting`_.